When December rolls around I get a feeling.

 And if you can’t itemize, none of your charitable giving will affect your tax return in any way.

-And, even if you do, the situation is the same as the business expenses I just went over.
+Even if you do, the situation is the same as the business expenses I just went over.

 The deduction for charitable giving is not a one-for-one reduction in your income tax liability.